 Cristóbal Balenciaga’s fisherman father died when he was still young.
 His seamstress mother taught him to sew and at 12, he began an apprenticeship with a tailor.

 In 1919, Balenciaga opened his first Spanish salon and quickly became the favoured designer of Spanish royalty.
 However, the Spanish Civil War put paid to that and in 1937, he opened a couture house in Paris.
 His wealthy lover, hatmaker Vladzio d’Attainville helped finance the move.

 The pair worked together with d’Attainville designing hats to complement Balenciaga’s gowns.
 However, during the war, d’Attainville made hats so large, the authorities penalised him for his excessive use of fabric.
-They forbid him from making any hats at all for Balenciaga’s next collection.
-So, he made crowns of braided hair instead.
+Forbidden from making any hats for Balenciaga’s next collection, he made crowns of braided hair instead.

 In 1948, Vladzio d’Attainville died suddenly of a stomach ulcer.
 His lover’s death devastated Cristóbal Balenciaga.
 Numerous newspaper articles referenced his inherent sadness in the years afterwards.
 He remained living in the small flat they bought in 1937 for the rest of his life in Paris.
 However, the 17th-century chateau they bought and renovated reminded him too much of Vladzio and he seldom returned there.

 Little is known of Cristóbal Balenciaga’s life outside of his work following d’Attainville’s death.
 He became reclusive, often referred to as a monk.
 Balenciaga gave one press interview in his entire career.
 He refused dinner invitations, even from the Duchess of Windsor.
 Nor did he advertise, regarding the publicity gimmickry of fellow Parisien designers as vulgar.